 It is difficult to have a strong conviction on the likely short‑term direction of interest rates given the current level of uncertainty over the global economy and financial markets.
 Recent data have surprised, and the Fed has proved itself nimble in responding to data.
 Accordingly, the MOVE Index, which measures bond market volatility, is currently just below 140, up from around 85 in January (it was below 60 in June 2021), indicating a high level of uncertainty in the path of rates.
 However, while more surprises cannot be ruled out, it is likely that we are closer to the end than to the beginning of the Fed’s hiking cycle.
 We expect rate volatility to dampen before rates themselves come down, which should be a precursor for a recovery in EM bonds.

 Being Selective May Push Yields Higher

-Overall, we believe that the current yield available on EM debt is a fair reflection of what an investor is likely to earn.
+Overall, we believe that the current yield available on EM debt is a fair reflection of what an investor could earn.
 Valuations seem broadly accurate, meaning that downside risk is likely to be contained.
-Moreover, opportunities exist for active investors to pursue yields above those of the JP Morgan EMBI Global Diversified by being selective.
-For example, investors may consider avoiding both distressed sovereigns and the highest‑quality names and choose, instead, to seek overweight positions on high‑quality B and BB rated names that offer yields above 7% and carry a very low risk of default.
-In addition, countries that either have nonaligned foreign policy or whose foreign policies are aligned with those of the west carry less tail risk than those potentially subject to sanctions or vulnerable to being dragged into regional disputes.
+Moreover, we believe opportunities exist for active investors to pursue yields above those available from the JP Morgan EMBI Global Diversified by being selective.
+For example, investors may consider avoiding both distressed sovereigns and the highest‑quality names and choose, instead, to seek overweight positions on high‑quality names that offer favorable yields and carry a low risk of default.
+In addition, countries that either have nonaligned foreign policy or whose foreign policies are aligned with those of the west carry less tail risk3 than those potentially subject to sanctions or vulnerable to being dragged into regional disputes.